heroiclabs/nakama-docs/docs/in-app-purchase-validation.md

 ![Create Key][google_iap_2_create_key]

 Download the key as a JSON file.
-You'll need to put this file somewhere that Nakama server can access.

 ![Create Key][google_iap_3_create_key_2]

+Open it, extract the values of `ClientEmail` and `PrivateKey` and set them as the respective Nakama configuration values for:

+- `iap.google.client_email`
+- `purchase.google.private_key`

+For more info, take a look at the [configuration](install-configuration.md#iap-in-app-purchase) page.

+Finally you will need to ensure you grant Nakama access to the purchase validation APIs.
-Once the key is created, navigate back to [Google Play Developer Console](https://play.google.com/apps/publish) and navigate to __Settings__ > __API Access__.
+Navigate back to [Google Play Developer Console](https://play.google.com/apps/publish) and navigate to __Settings__ > __API Access__.

 The service account you created in the previous steps should be listed above.
 You'll need to grant access to the service account to access the API: